m-deluca/conflict-example-f23/README.md

-This repo is used to demonstrate how to solve a merge conflict when it occur with your teammates.
+This is a repo is used, in class, to demonstrate how to solve a merge conflict when it occur with your teammates.
 Sometimes Github will automatically solve the issue, other times it cannot and requires human intervention.

-Merge conflicts are a very common part of working with GitHub.
+Merge conflicts are a common part of working with GitHub.
 Do not fear the conflicts, my friends!

-Here is some more conflict that was added through Github.
+All will be well.